Kirchhundem: Transport

 With the Kirchhundem and Welschen Ennest stations, Kirchhundem lies on the Ruhr-Sieg railway, which runs between Hagen and Siegen.
 Furthermore, buslines of the Verkehrsbetriebe Westfalen-Süd (VWS, "Westphalia-South Transport Services") and Busverkehr Ruhr-Sieg (BRS, "Ruhr-Sieg Bus Transport") run to Lennestadt, Olpe and Hilchenbach.

+Kirchhundem is located in the area of the fare association Westfalen-Tarif.

 Bundesstraße 517 runs through the municipality.

 Media

 The Westfalenpost and the Westfälische Rundschau appear in Kirchhundem as daily newspapers.
 As well, the advertising sheets Sauerlandkurier and Sauerländer Wochenanzeiger come out on Wednesdays and Sundays.

 Kirchhundem belongs to the Westdeutscher Rundfunk Siegen studio area.
 News from the South Sauerland is broadcast on WDR 2 and in local broadcasts on WDR Fernsehen.

 Public institutions

 Albaum is the seat of the Landesanstalt für Ökologie, Bodenordnung und Forsten NRW ("North Rhine-Westphalia State Institute for Ecology, Land Division and Forests"), fishery and waterway ecology department.